 The Authority holds significant invested funds, representing income received in advance of expenditure plus balances and reserves held.
-During 2021/22 investment balances have ranged between £33.1m and £75.1m.
+During 2022/23 investment balances have ranged between £18.6m and £58.4m.
 Balances were inflated by both our own liquidity protection measures and Central Government support programmes during the Covid-19 pandemic.
-Balances for 2022/23 are therefore anticipated to be somewhat lower.
+Balances have now been adjusted are therefore anticipated to be within a lower range in 2023/24.